-Occupational health and safety management for the built environment
+ISO 45001 Occupational health and safety management for hospitals and healthcare

 ISO 45001 is the internationally recognized management system standard for Occupational Health and Safety (OH&S).
 It was created to address the need to provide a consistent global framework, focussed on proactive prevention of injury and ill-health whilst providing an environment which is safe and healthy.